Updated April 2018

 Having a teenager myself I know how impossible it is to get them to even lift their heads up from their phones and computers.
 What they need is to get out and get some fresh air and exercise.
 Easier said than done you might say.
 Well yes, I don’t recommend taking them anywhere without a phone signal (what a disaster that would be – queue Kevin and Perry style huffing and puffing), at least not for any longer than a couple of days.
-But if your planning a trip to Scotland, or you live here and it’s the holidays and you are pulling your hair out I have came up with some ideas.
-Through a lot of experimenting I have came up with the following list of activities you can try out with your little bundles of joys, and you never know, you might even get a glimpse of that smile you haven’t seen since they were 11.
+But if you are looking for things to do with kids in Scotland I have come up with some ideas.
+Through a lot of experimenting I have come up with the following list of things or activities you can try out with your little bundles of joys, and you never know, you might even get a glimpse of that smile you haven’t seen since they were 11.

 Remember, any activity you do has to be cool!
-Even though they might surprise themselves and actually enjoy themselves, what they are really thinking is how cool would this photo be on Instagram, or how cool will my pals think I am when I tell them what I’ve been doing (also good bargaining tools – think how good the photos would be on your instagram son).
+Even though they might surprise themselves and actually have fun, what they are really thinking is 'how cool would this photo be on Instagram?', or how cool will my pals think I am when I tell them what I’ve been doing (also good bargaining tools – think how good the photos would be on your Instagram son).

 1. Canoeing or Kayaking

 There are canoe hire shops almost anywhere near a stretch of water.
-90% of scots live within 10 miles of a canoeing site so it should be easy to find somewhere.
-Get them in a wet suit or buoyancy jacket and out into the water, especially somewhere stunning (photos!).
+90% of Scots live within 10 miles of a canoeing site so it should be easy to find somewhere.
+Get them in a wetsuit or buoyancy jacket and out into the water, especially somewhere stunning (photos!).
 It’s surprisingly easy if it’s a nice calm day and they should be pleased they managed to do it successfully.
 This was a good one for us and now we do it quite regularly.
 Elie Watersports in Fife hire out canoes and wetsuits, or you can have a go on a banana boat or paddle boat, or have a lesson windsurfing or sailing.
 NaeLimits near Grandtully in Perthshire also has loads of activities water based and land based from the easy to the build up one’s courage type of activity like cliff jumping and canyoning(!)
 For kayaking you could try Splash Rafting, as well as kayaking they could try river bugging, canyoning, abseiling and loads of other activities.
 Kayaking £50 for a half day including all equipment and wetsuit.

 2. Go Karting

 Not those wooden ones their dads make.
 Proper big fancy ones.
 Especially good with a friend so they can race each other.
 If you are looking for things to do with kids in Scotland that will get you mega brownie points this is it.
 Scotland has two Kartstarts, one in Kirkcaldy and one in Aberdeen who do Arrive and Drives, just turn up and have a go.
 On Monday evenings between 6.30 - 9.30 you can turn up altogether and ride 100 laps for only £37.
 There are races specifically for the under 16’s.
 There is also Extreme Karting in Edinburgh and ScotKart in Glasgow.

 3. Skiing or Snow boarding

 On real snow or on artfificial slope.
 There is tuition available in any of the ski centres in Scotland including the Nevis range, Glencoe, Glenshee or the Cairngorms.
 Or if you find that a bit scary or aren’t near any of them Snow Factor in Renfrew is a brilliant place, not only has it got the slopes, it is part of Soar INTO which has a cinema, bowling, climbing walls and laser tag and loads of good restaurants and cafes.
 You can book them into lessons or if they can already ski or snowboard you can book time on the slopes and a chairlift pass.
 There is also Scotland's only Ice Bar there.
 Snow Factor do a fun Ski Taster session for kids 7+ where they get to have a go without having to do a lesson, it cost £29 per person.
 Midlothian Ski Centre near Edinburgh has artificial slopes too.
 Perfect for any stroppy teenager.

 4. Pottery painting

-One for the girlies perhaps, Pottery painting has suddenly became cool.
+Pottery painting has suddenly became cool.
 Because there is now such a huge selection of things to paint, like jewellery holders, door hangers etc it’ll let them get their creative groove on.
-Another plus - there was usually a cafe attached for the mums or dads to have a coffee.
+Another plus - there is usually a cafe attached for the mums or dads to have a coffee.
 Potter around in West Lothian and Muddy Boots in Fife both do pottery painting on their farms and there are studios in Edinburgh, Dunkeld, Stirling and loads of other places.
 Prices at Potter Around range from £3-£30 depending on which item you choose to paint.

 5. Indoor Ice Wall/ Rock climbing

-This will help them burn of the energy.
-From what I’ve seen teenagers love this.
+This will help them burn off the energy.
+From what I’ve seen, teenagers love this.
 Kinlochleven, near Fort William has the National Indoor Ice climbing Wall, which is the largest in the UK.
 There are also climbing centres in Ratho, Edinburgh and in Glasgow.
 The instagram photos here will be seriously impressive.
 A beginners session at Ice Factor costs £25 for kids and £30 for adults for a 1 1/2 hour taster session on the 50ft Ice climbing wall.
 The rock climbing wall is the same price and if the kids have experience there is more advanced walls to climb.

 6. Adventure Golf

-These fantastic crazy golf centres have came over from America and are a brilliant way for your teenager and their friends to spend an afternoon.
+These fantastic crazy golf centres have came over from America and are a brilliant way for the family to spend an afternoon.
 Unlike the old fashioned little metal hats etc in the middle of a field these centres are huge, themed, colourful and can be quite tricky.
-There is a Florida style one in Duloch Park in Dunfermline, a pirate themed one in Aberdeen, a Jurassic park one is Glasgow or a paradise island in Livingston.
-They are also almost always open at night so it’s good during the winter when their did not much else to do.
+There is a Florida style one in Duloch Park in Dunfermline, a pirate themed one in Aberdeen, a Jurassic park one in Glasgow or a paradise island in Livingston.
+They are also almost always open at night so it’s good during the winter when there is not much else to do.
 The Adventure Gold Island in Fife costs £14.00 per adult, £6 for kids under 14 and £4 for kids under 4.
 There is also a family pass 2 adults + 2 kids or 1 adult and 3 kids for £24.00.

 7. Activity Centres